dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

     usage: pgcopydb list progress  --source ...

-      --source  Postgres URI to the source database --json    Format the output using JSON
+      --source  Postgres URI to the source database --summary List the summary, requires --json
+      --json    Format the output using JSON
+      --dir     Work directory to use

 Options